 8. understand your triggers

-Every time you catch yourself brooding, make a note of the situation you find yourself in.
+Every time you catch yourself ruminating, make a note of the situation you're in.
 This includes the Locationwhere you are, the Time of day, the People in your area (if available) and what you did that day.
-In this way, you can gradually identify the triggers of a brooding attack.
+In this way, you can gradually pinpoint the triggers of a brooding attack.

-If you can find ways to avoid or manage these triggers, you can also reduce the likelihood of your thought carousel starting up again.
+By finding ways to avoid or manage these triggers, you can also reduce the likelihood that your mind carousel will kick back into gear.

 9. talk with a friend or a girlfriend

 Brooding thoughts can make you feel isolated.
-Talking to a friend about your worries can help you to overcome this.
-Break the cycle of negative thinking loops and bring some order back into your chaos of thoughts.
+Talking about your worries with a friend can help to ease the Break the cycle of negative thinking loops and bring some order back into your chaos of thoughts.

 "In the end it is always our connections with people that make our lives worth living."